lambda-client/ExamplePlugin/README.md

 Test if the environment is set up correctly by building the plugin jar using the Gradle tab on the left side of the IDE.
 1. Go to `PluginExample > Tasks > build > jar` in the Gradle tab and run the script
-2. IntelliJ will create a new directory called `build` the final built jar will be in `build/libs`
+2. IntelliJ will create a new directory called `build`.
+The final built jar will be in `build/libs`

 ### Config

-Configure the meta data of your plugin in `plugin_info.json` and `mcmod.info` The flag `main_class` must contain the target main class `Plugin` in this case it the `PluginExample.kt`
+Configure the metadata of your plugin in `plugin_info.json`.
+The flag `main_class` must contain the target main class `Plugin` in this case it is `PluginExample.kt`

 ### Plugin